opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param rotMatrZ: Optional 3x3 rotation matrix around z-axis.

-    :param eulerAngles: Optional 3-element vector containing the three Euler angles of rotation.
+    :param eulerAngles: Optional three-element vector containing three Euler angles of rotation.

 The function computes a decomposition of a projection matrix into a calibration and a rotation matrix and the position of a camera.

-It optionally returns three rotation matrices, one for each axis, and the three Euler angles that could be used in OpenGL.
+It optionally returns three rotation matrices, one for each axis, and three Euler angles that could be used in OpenGL.

 The function is based on
-:ref:`RQDecomp3x3` .
+:ocv:func:`RQDecomp3x3` .